KRKS (AM)

-KRKS (990 kHz "990 The Word") is a commercial AM radio station licensed to Denver, Colorado.
-The station is owned and operated by Salem Media Group and it airs a Christian talk and teaching radio format.
-Its studios and offices are located on South Vaughn Way in Aurora, with the AM transmitter located on East 56th Avenue in North Washington.
-KRKS with co-owned KRKS-FM; together, are known as "The Word," but carry most programs at different times of the day.
+KRKS (990 AM, "990 The Word") is a commercial radio station licensed to Denver, Colorado, United States.
+Owned by Salem Media Group, it airs a Christian format with studios on South Vaughn Way in Aurora, and transmitter sited off of East 56th Avenue in North Washington.
+KRKS with co-owned KRKS-FM are known as "The Word," but carry most programs at different times of the day.

-KRKS is powered at 6,500 watts by day; because AM 990 is a Canadian clear channel frequency, KRKS must reduce power at night to only 390 watts.
-During critical hours at sunrise and sunset, the station broadcasts at 4,200 watts.